Bullying A Dragon: Live-Action TV

 Sherlock: It was a bit of a blur, Detective Inspector.
 I lost count.

 - Magnusson knows Mary was an assassin from the CIA, and seems convinced John is the only important person in two lives.
 Sherlock's life and Mary', to be exact.
-He is still convinced that he can make John do what he wants if he doesn't want information on his wife to be released (which could get him killed as well), and also is pretty convinced that if he owns Sherlock, he owns Mycroft, and, if he owns Mary...he owns John, though I doubt he knew John was A SOLDIER from the British Royal Army, and had him thrown in a bonfire!
+He is still convinced that he can make John do what he wants if he doesn't want information on his wife to be released (which could get him killed as well), and also is pretty convinced that if he owns Sherlock, he owns Mycroft, and, if he owns Mary...he owns John, though I doubt he knew John was a soldier in the British Army, and had him thrown in a bonfire!
 Needless to say, it didn't end well for him.
 At all.

 - Chinese gangster kidnaps John, tells him he is Sherlock, John says he isn't hi, Sherlock intervenes and goes into full blown Sherlock Scan mode, than tries to (awesomely) and (genuinely) get his friend out of the bad position-which puts him in a bad position, and Chinese gangster tries to kill him IN FRONT of a certain Retired Badass.
 Needless to say, the gangster gets killed.